tscircuit/docs/docs/command-line/tsci-auth-print-token.md

 ---
 title: tsci auth print-token
+description: Print your current tscircuit API token for use with web services
 ---

 `tsci auth print-token` prints your current tscircuit API token.
 This token can be used with the advanced web APIs such as the [Datasheet API](../web-apis/datasheet-api.md).